Abdul Kareem Qudsi

 1905-1978

-A poet who reigned over the Punjabi literary world through his lyrical poetry.
-He was awarded the Sahitya Akademi Award for his book Loona.
+A famous poet who ruled the Punjabi literary world with his lyrical poetry.
+Recipient of the Sahitya Akademi Award for the book Loona.

 1936-1973